Which Wellness Petite Entrees

 Free of any plant-based protein boosters, this looks like the profile of a wet food containing a notable amount of meat.

-Wellness Petite Entrees Grain Free Shredded Medley is a meat-based wet dog food using a notable amount of named meat as its main source of animal protein, thus earning the brand 3.5 stars.
+Wellness Petite Entrees Shredded Medley is a grain-free wet dog food using a notable amount of named meats as its dominant source of animal protein, thus earning the brand 4 stars.

 - Wellness Dog Food Recall of March 2017 (3/18/2017)